Crazor/ForbiddenFruit/README.md

 Current status
 ==============
 I'm implementing the basic API, refactoring stuff around as needed.
 The GUI is just a demonstrator and needs to be improved.
-I'm going with the single window concept right now, because that allows to easily test one feature while another is broken.
+I'm going with the single window per feature concept right now, because that allows to easily test one feature while another one is broken.

 What's working
 ==============
- * Managing multiple API keys
+ * managing multiple API keys
  * browsing account and character infos
  * fetching wallet journal data
+ * fetching market order data
+ * download and extract the CCP SDE database converted to SQLite

 What's missing
 ==============